muratkeremozcan/cctdd/ch15-api-json-server/json-server.md

 }
 ```

-Browsing to http://localhost:4000/heroes or http://localhost:4000/villains, we should see some content
+`yarn start:api` and browse to http://localhost:4000/heroes or http://localhost:4000/villains.
+We should see some data.

 ![json-server](/Users/murat/cctdd/book/img/json-server.png)